 The courts are reluctant to make orders in respect of arrangements for the children, as it is generally agreed that the children’s parents should know what is best for them.
 However, it is not always possible for parents to agree upon the arrangements for their children, and when this occurs, specialist and focused legal advice is required.

 The court has the power to make a variety of orders relating to children, to include;

-- where a child will live
+- Where a child / children will live;

-- change a child’s surname
+- Change of a child’s surname.

 Every individual with Parental Responsibility must provide consent to either of the above, and in the absence of such consent from each person with Parental Responsibility and order of the court must be sought.